microsoft/opengcs/kernel/patches-4.11.x/README.md

 ## 1. Patch for "nvdimm: Lower minimum PMEM size"

-The [patch file](./patches-4.11.x/0002-NVDIMM-reducded-ND_MIN_NAMESPACE_SIZE-from-4MB-to-4K.patch could be find in this directory.
+This [patch file](./0002-NVDIMM-reducded-ND_MIN_NAMESPACE_SIZE-from-4MB-to-4K.patch) could be find in this directory.

 You should be in the Linux kernel source directory before applying the patch with the following command